ldanica/git_assignment/README.md

 A pull request is asking to merge changes from one branch into another.
 They show the differences between the content in the source branch and the content in the target branch.

 c.
 Describe the steps to open a pull request?
-1. Clone the original repository into our local server using git clone command and the url link of the repo
+1. Clone the original repository onto your local server using git clone command and the url link of the repository
 2. Change your working directory to the repository you cloned
-3. Create a new branch and switch your working directory to the new branch
+3. Create a new branch
 4. Change your working directory to the new branch
 5. Start making changes on your local server
 6. Stage, commit, and then push your changes to the new branch